polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-substrate-chain/learn.md

 * `create_claim` - allows a user to claim the existence of a file by uploading a file digest.

-* `revoke_claim` - Which allows the current owner of a claim to revoke their ownership.
+* `revoke_claim` - allows the current owner of a claim to revoke their ownership.

 We will only need to store information about the proofs that have been claimed,